lazd/gulp-declare/README.md

 Type: `String`
 Default: `"this"`

 The namespace in which the file contents will be assigned.
-Use dot notation (e.g. `MyApp.Templates`) for nested namespaces.
+Use dot notation (e.g. `MyApp.templates`) for nested namespaces.

-For example, if the namespace is `MyApp.Templates` and a file is named `App.Header.js`, the following declaration will be added:
+For example, if the namespace is `MyApp.templates` and a file is named `App.Header.js`, the following declaration will be added:

 ```javascript
 this["MyApp"] = this["MyApp"] || {};